Xeodee/payste.io/README.md

     </section>
 ```

 Very simple?
 Yes.
-Now to create a 2 column layout the HTML is simple:
+Now to create a 2 column layout the HTML is just as simple:
 ```html
     <section class="col c2">
         <h2>First Column.<h2> <!-- this adds a header -->